 2.4 EXISTING LAND USE & DEVELOPMENT TRENDS (p.
 24)

-2.4.1 Recent Development Trends
+2.4.1 Historic Development Trends

 Traditionally, the rural and agricultural character of the La Cienega and La Cieneguilla Planning Area has shaped local settlement and land use patterns.
 Communities were formed along waterways to ensure irrigation for crops while upland areas were used commonly for grazing, wood collection and other household purposes.
 Early settlement by pre-pueblo and pueblo communities was characterized by compact housing areas near water sources.
 Beginning in the 1600’s, Spanish, Mexican and United States immigrants expanded development along the waterways and acequia systems as the population grew.
 Housing units were typically clustered in familial and community compounds.
 The primary land uses were for housing, irrigated agriculture and grazing.
 This type of land use required coordinated management and stewardship practices to maintain shared water resources and common lands or ejidos for livestock, timber and other uses.
 These agricultural and community traditions have defined where people built homes and how the community grew well into the 1900’s.

+2.4.2 Recent Development Trends

-In the I980’s and 90’s urban pressures from the City of Santa Fe’s growing population as well as internal growth from settled families spurred rapid residential growth in the plan area.
+In the 1970’s through 1990’s urban pressures from the City of Santa Fe’s growing population as well as internal growth from settled families spurred rapid residential growth in the plan area.
 New development intensified in upland areas near the intersection of NM State Highway 599 and Interstate 25 as well as in La Cieneguilla.
 Growth has also occurred in Upper and Lower La Cienega where traditionally irrigated lands have been converted to housing sites.
-The Planning Area became an attractive bedroom community for Santa Feans looking for the rural amenities of quiet living, low traffic, and open spaces.
+The Planning Area became an attractive community for Santa Feans looking for the rural amenities of quiet living, low traffic, and open spaces.

 From 2000 to present, growth is still influenced by close proximity to the City of Santa Fe, its desirable rural and historic character, a market preference for low-density single family housing, and low initial development costs relative to many other areas proximate to the City of Santa Fe.
 Increase in employment associated with the Community College District, the Airport, the National Guard and new commercial growth in Southwestern Sector of the City of Santa Fe may also be a contributing factor.
 Other factors may include proximity to transportation facilities including easy access to I-25, NM 599, NM Route 14 and the opening of the New Mexico Rail Runner Express station in 2010.